 Saleem N. Bhatti is a Professor at the School of Computer Science, University of St Andrews.
-His research interests are in the general area of Networked and Distributed Systems (NDS).
+His research interests are in the general area of computer communication systems, and he is a member of the Systems Research Group (SRG).
 He has been involved in collaborative research since 1991, and has experience of working with network operators, equipment manufacturers, research institutions and academic institutions from all over Europe.
 His work has covered topics such as networked and computer communication architecture, protocols and systems; energy efficiency in networked systems; multi-service networking; network and systems management; network security; IPv6; mobile systems; network quality of service (QoS), tele-working and remote-working; multicast; and high-speed networking.
 He is also involved with industry in various consultancy roles in the area of networking technology and systems.
 Saleem holds a B.Eng.(Hons), in Electronic and Electrical Engineering, an M.Sc.(Distinction) in Data Communication Networks and Distributed Systems, and a Ph.D. in Computer Science, all from UCL.
+He is a Fellow of the RSA.

 Current research interests